Prem-minister/temp-node/README.md

-# temp-node
+# Node.JS
-This repository contains the fundamental codes for Node.js.
+This repository contains the fundamental codes to learn Node.js.